The Gradcafe

 Final Thoughts

-There are plenty of free master’s degrees online that allow students to further their education and build successful careers without serious debt.
-However, the number of free programs is more limited than paid options and can be fairly competitive.
+As I’ve shown you, there are plenty of free master’s degrees online that will encourage you to further your education and build a successful career – without incurring serious debt!
+However, it’s important to remember that the number of free programs can be pretty competitive.

-Other options are to sign up for free courses through educational platforms like Coursera and edX.
-Even though these courses might not provide a master’s qualification, they’re also a great way to:
+You can also consider signing up for free courses through educational platforms like Coursera and edX.
+While they might not provide a master’s qualification immediately, they’re still a great way to:

 • build your skills in new sectors